yanpeidong2/comp0034-week6/activities/activities.md

 # Week 6 flipped activities (70 mins)

-Make sure you completed the setup in README.md.
+**Make sure you completed the setup in README.md.** This is important as the instructions cover managing environments and dependencies using Poetry which replaces `setup.py` and `venv`.

 1. [Create and run a basic Flask app (10 mins)](#activity-1-create-and-run-a-basic-flask-app)
 2. [Create a Flask app using the factory pattern (20 mins)](#activity-2-create-a-flask-app-using-the-factory-pattern-approach)